EpicVillage/Ore-Blue-Miner/README.md

 By using this bot, you acknowledge and accept these risks.

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Support

+For issues or questions, contact the developer.